8/3/2021

 Operator

-Great, thank you.
-Our final question will be from Anne Dynan with the JP Morgan.
+Great.
+Thank you.
+Our final question will be from Anne Dinan with JPMorgan.
 Please go ahead.

 speaker

-Yes, thank you, appreciate you squeezing me in.
-Most of my questions have been answered, but maybe Craig, a similar question on data center demand.
-How you saw it progress through the quarter, just from an order's perspective, maybe versus start of the year, and then maybe regionally also, what you're seeing going on in data center demand.
+Yes, thank you.
+I appreciate you squeezing me in.
+Most of my questions have been answered, but maybe, Craig, a similar question on data center demand, how you saw progress through the quarter, just from an orders perspective, maybe versus start of the year, and then maybe regionally also, what you're seeing going on in data center demand.
 Thank you, and I'll leave it there.

 speaker